yonathangashu/resume/template.typ

     right: 0.5em,
     box[
       #grid(columns: (3fr, 1fr), align(left)[
-        _#"Software Developer Intern" _
+        _#"Software Engineer Intern" _
       ], align(right)[
         #"Sep.
 2022 - Aug.
 2023"
       ])
       #list(
         "Member of the government development team in the Data Targeting Solutions division.
-This team is essential for the creation of enterprise applications in support of targeting using Cloud Native techniques", "Utilized Java to develop backend database management features for internal web application, and successfully integrated those functionalities into the frontend interface", "Participated in scrum Agile development methodology, including all ceremonies", "As part of a DevOps team, supported project from requirements gathering, development, unit testing, integration testing to deployment and maintenance", "Created a developer-sided API to allow for more efficient creation of test agreements/datafeeds", )
+This team is essential for the creation of enterprise applications in support of targeting using Cloud Native techniques", "Utilized " + [_#"Java"_] + " to develop backend database management features for internal web application, and successfully integrated those functionalities into the frontend interface using " + [_#"VueJS"_], "Created a developer-sided API to allow for more efficient creation of test agreements/datafeeds", "As part of a DevOps team, supported project from requirements gathering, development, unit testing, integration testing to deployment and maintenance", )
     ],
   )